jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Relay-Server.md

     readPass: view456
 ```

-When publishing or reading the stream, include the credentials in the URL.
+When publishing or reading the stream, I include the credentials in the URL.
 For example, on the robot, I change the rtmp_url of the RTMPPush class to:
 ```
 self.rtmp_url = "rtmp://PUBLIC_CLOUD_SERVER/live/stream?user=mypublisher&pass=secret123"
 ```